 Veterans and Transfer Affairs

-Elections occur annually in spring, online over the course of about a week.
-The election outcome determines who will sit on the ASI Senate, and who will hold the offices of President, Vice President of Finance and Vice President of External Affairs.
-To serve in one of these elected positions you must follow the steps in the elections process and win your race.
+- Elections occur annually and online each spring semester.
+Election results determine the ASI Senate, the offices of President, Vice President of Finance and Vice President of External Affairs.
+In order to serve in one of these elected positions you must meet eligibility requirements, submit required documents, as well as follow election protocols and processes and ultimately win your race.

 Who is eligible to run for office?

 - Students are eligible to run for office if they meet the CSU system-wide requirements.